Silicon carbide color centers: Photonics

 Recently, these color centers in silicon carbide have shown promise in becoming one of the best single-photon emitters for non-classical light sources.
 Traditionally, attenuated lasers have been the substitute for single-photon sources.
 This works for quantum cryptography, but they are a partial substitute, and in the end this was not a substitute for single-photon sources as they do not produce single photons.
 Normally, there are two main methods of generating single photons: spontaneous parametric down-conversion and epitaxial quantum dots.

 In spontaneous parametric down-conversion, single photons can be produced up to a rate of 10^{6} photons per second.
 The drawback to this approach is that there is no way to generate single photons on demand.
 This makes this type of generation hard to use practically.

 Epitaxial quantum dots are shown to generate single photons exceptionally when put under electrical pumping.
 This however works under very low temperatures, which also makes these applications harder to do practically in experiments.

-Color centers in silicon carbide, diamonds, and other related materials would be more practical that the two other traditional approaches due to the higher temperature that they can operate at when under optical and electrical pumping.
+Color centers in silicon carbide, diamonds, and other related materials would be more practical than the two traditional approaches due to the higher temperature that they can operate at when under optical and electrical pumping.